andrew/ultimate-awesome/README.md

 - [awesome-wazuh](https://github.com/ttlab-research/awesome-wazuh) - 🛡️Awesome lists about all kinds of interesting topics of Wazuh XDR/SIEM.
 - [awesome-tinyml](https://github.com/AI-in-Transportation-Lab/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.
 - [awesome-cs-course](https://github.com/alwqx/awesome-cs-course) - Awesome university cs core courses.
-- [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
-This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
-- [awesome-builder-programs](https://github.com/doanbactam/awesome-builder-programs) - A curated list of programs, credits, grants, and perks for students, startups, and open-source builders.
 - [awesome-emotion](https://github.com/emotion-js/awesome-emotion) - A curated list of awesome stuff related to emotion.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [awesome-few-shot-learning](https://github.com/indussky8/awesome-few-shot-learning) - A review for latest few-shot learning works.
-- [awesome-human-activity-recognition](https://github.com/Leooo-Huang/awesome-human-activity-recognition) - Always up-to-date, most comprehensive HAR resource — continuously scanned and auto-updated from Papers with Code.
-53 datasets integrated across all modalities.
 - [awesome-blocks](https://github.com/lukecav/awesome-blocks) - Plugins for additional blocks types in WordPress.
 - [awesome-acoustic](https://github.com/nitnelav/awesome-acoustic) - A list of awesome open-source acoustic packages and resources.
 - [awesome-pinoy-made](https://github.com/OSSPhilippines/awesome-pinoy-made) - A collection of libraries, and open-source projects lead by Filipino authors/maintainers.